Documentation Index

 Mapping fields

 Each parameter has a field picker.
 Select an existing single-line text field from your Airtable table, or click the create button to add a new field directly from the picker.
+When a respondent opens your form from a URL like:IP address capture

-Record the respondent’s IP address for fraud prevention, geographic analysis, or compliance.
+Record the respondent’s IP address for fraud prevention, geographic analysis, or compliance.| Setting | Type | Description |

 | Capture IP address | Toggle | Record the respondent’s IP address on submission. |

-| IP address field | Field picker | A single-line text field where the IP is stored.
+| IP Address Field | Field picker | A single-line text field where the IP is stored.
 You can create a new field from the picker. |

 Use cases